A Principle Solution for Enroll-Test Mismatch in Speaker Recognition: Introduction

 In spite of the tremendous progress, the present speaker recognition performance yet cannot meet the request of real applications.
 A particular problem is that the performance of a model trained with data from one domain will be substantially reduced when applied to another domain.
-Numerous studies have been carried on to deal with the domain-mismatch problem~\cite{shon2017autoencoder,wang2018unsupervised,villalba2012bayesian, garcia2014supervised,garcia2014unsupervised,aronowitz2014inter,aronowitz2014compensating,kanagasundaram2015improving,rahman2018improving}.
+Numerous studies have been carried out to deal with the domain-mismatch problem~\cite{mclaren2011source,shon2017autoencoder,wang2018unsupervised,villalba2012bayesian, garcia2014supervised,garcia2014unsupervised,glembek2014domain,aronowitz2014inter,aronowitz2014compensating,kanagasundaram2015improving,rahman2018improving}.
 Most of the research focuses on domain drift, and the central idea is to build statistical models suitable for the target domain, by using the knowledge of data or model of the source domain.
 These techniques are suitable for solving the mismatch between the training data and the deployment environment.
 For example, they can adapt a model trained with a large database of reading speech so as to make it applicable in a new scenario of online meetings.

-In this paper, we focus on another mismatch issue that seems more serious but rarely studied: the mismatch between the enrollment and test conditions.
-During enrollment, the condition is often controlled: people tend to speak in the same acoustic environment and in the same style, and also the recording device does not change.
+In this paper, we focus on another mismatch issue that seems more serious: the mismatch between the enrollment and test conditions.
+In real applications, the condition of enrollment is often controlled: people tend to speak in the same acoustic environment and in the same manner, and also the recording device does not change.
 During test, the condition tends to be much more uncontrollable and unpredictable.
 It is often significantly different from the enrollment condition, and varies from one test to another.
 Significant performance reduction is often observed with this mismatch~\cite{shriberg2008effects,zhang2018analysis,park2016speaker,afshan2020variable}.
 Some typical scenarios that involve serious enrollment-test mismatch are: